Death toll climbs to 76 as heavy rains hammer southern Japan

-TOKYO (AP) — Heavy rainfall hammered southern Japan for the third day, prompting new disaster warnings on Kyushu and Shikoku islands on Sunday, as the government put the death toll at 48 with 28 others presumed dead.
+HIROSHIMA, Japan (AP) — Searches continued Sunday night for victims of heavy rainfall that hammered southern Japan for the third straight day, as the government put the death toll at 48, with 28 others presumed dead.

-Japanese government spokesman Yoshihide Suga said the whereabouts of 92 people are unknown, mostly in the southern area of Hiroshima prefecture.

 “Rescue efforts are a battle with time,” Prime Minister Shinzo Abe told reporters.
 “The rescue teams are doing their utmost.”